Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 What is Granger causality and why does it matter for stablecoins?

 Granger causality tests whether one time series provides statistically significant predictive information about another, beyond the series' own history (Granger, 1969).
-For stablecoins, "USDT Granger-causes USDC" means that knowing yesterday's USDT market cap change helps predict today's USDC change — suggesting Tether responds to market conditions before Circle, or that USDT issuance signals that Circle subsequently follows.
+For stablecoins, "USDT Granger-causes DAI" means that knowing yesterday's USDT market cap change helps predict today's DAI change, suggesting Tether responds to market conditions before MakerDAO, or that USDT issuance signals that DAI subsequently follows.
 This reveals monetary leadership dynamics: which issuer sets the pace, and which reacts.

 What does the F-statistic mean in practice?